GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 ## Summary
 - In this lecture, you designed a database and made it possible to perform CRUD operations on the database of sample application.
 - You learned some of Adalo's features and improved sample app.
-- You also learned how to integrate your adalo app with external services.
+- You also learned how to integrate your adalo app with external services with following methods.
-  - Marketplace
+  - Marketplace external integration component
-  - Custom Action(Calling APIs of external services from Adalo)
+  - Custom Action
-  - External Collections(function to handle data acquired from APIs of external services as Adalo's collections)
+  - External Collection
+  - Connector service

 ---
 - Based on what we've learned so far, I think it's a good idea for teams to think about whether you can create your application using Adalo or not.